Original.Creation.Collaboration.

 Her creative practice incorporates a broad range of traditional and contemporary mediums, methodologies, knowledges, and techniques—taught and passed through her Elders and kin-based knowledge holders.

-She collaborates across a diverse range of sectors, delivering culturally-informed workshops that span topics such as creative conservation, and are tailored to both Country and urban environments.
+She collaborates across a diverse range of sectors, delivering culturally informed workshops that span topics such as creative conservation, and are tailored to both Country and urban environments.
 Amethyst is adept at facilitating inclusive, community-led workshops with First Nations peoples locally and globally, as well as with Elders, youth, people across the gender spectrum, Deaf communities, and non-English speaking participants.

 A passionate advocate for environmental conservation, Amethyst combines education and art with scientific observation to raise awareness of ecological issues.
 Through her lens, she documents and archives native and invasive species, contributing to a growing digital environmental record.
 A significant focus of her work is the critically endangered dingo—Australia’s last remaining large apex land predator.
 Amethyst’s fieldwork involves tracking dingoes across the South Coast, collecting DNA samples, and supporting research led by Dr. Kylie Cairns, whose work has played a key role in debunking the “wild dog” myth in so-called Australia.
 The removal of this keystone species could have irreversible consequences for ecosystems, and Amethyst is committed to advocating for their protection.